NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

       the i.landsat.toar module.
 Note that `i.landsat.toar` does not process single bands selectively.

-    * The `cloud` option can be any user-defined map.
+    * The `clouds` option can be any user defined map.
 Essentialy, it applies the given map as an inverted mask.

-    * The emissivity maps, derived by the module itself, can be saved once via the `emissivity_out` and `delta_emissivity_out` options and used afterwards via the `emissivity` and `delta_emissivity` options.
+    * The emissivity maps, derived by the module itself, can be saved once via the `emissivity_out` and `delta_emissivity_out` options and used afterwards via the **`emissivity`** and **`delta_emissivity`** options.
       Expert users, however, may use emissivity maps from other sources directly.
 An example command may be:

 <div class="code">
     i.landsat8.swlst t10=BT10 t11=BT11 clouds=Cloud_Map emissivity=Average_Emissivity_Map delta_emissivity=Delta_Emissivity_Map landcover=FROM_GLC -n
 </div>

-Expert users may need to request for a "fixed" average surface emissivity, in order to perform the algorithm for a single land cover class (one from the classes defined in the FROM-GLC classification scheme) via the `emissivity_class` option.
+Expert users may need to request for a *fixed* average surface emissivity, in order to perform the algorithm for a single land cover class (one from the classes defined in the FROM-GLC classification scheme) via the `emissivity_class` option.
 Consequently,